 Offshore, 2024.
 Single-channel video, color, sound.
 33:11 min.

-Offshore is the culmination of three years of work.
-It’s a travelog about art acquisition and money laundering.
-It’s also a story about tax havens - out of the way places, many with colonial pasts, that have built their economies on providing financial services to the West.
+Offshore is a meditation on the well-established link between global art prices and income inequality, as well as the declining numbers of working-class artists.
+It is a video about art acquisition and money laundering.
+It’s also a story about tax havens - out of the way places, many with colonial pasts, that have built their economies by providing financial services to the West.
 Offshore is about money, crime and art, but it’s also about what it means to be a working artist.

 Music composition and sound design by Michael Webster, additional camera work by Alexis Disselkoen and Adam Wyatt Tate.
 Digital effects by Griffith Scott.
 Interviews subjects include Oliver Bullough, author of Moneyland, and several anonymous sources.
 Legal services provided by Sarah Odenkirk.
 Made with support from Creative Capital, the Guggenheim Foundation, the Foundation for Contemporary Art and the Hermitage.
 Idea of “lottery mindset” attributed to conversations with Morgan Waltz (thank you Morgan).
 Endless thanks to Kell and Ben at the Canary Test, Pau Pescador and Harold Batista.